 When a taxable property is damaged or destroyed due to no fault of the assessee and consequently, the property’s taxable value can be decreased by reassessment.

 Property used for commercial purposes, i.e., the buying or selling of goods or services, and not for dwelling purposes.

 Comparable Sales "Comps" are the most common type of evidence used in residential appeals.
 They represent actual sales of similar types of properties.
-(See Preparing for an Appeals Hearing brochure for more information or attend a How to Prepare for Your Appeals Hearing workshop.
+(See How to Prepare for Your Appeals Hearing presentation for more information or attend a How to Prepare for Your Appeals Hearing workshop.
 Both can be found on the Clerk of the Board's "Workshops and Presentation" page.)

 A parcel which is not saleable in and of itself, because it is part of a larger unit and contiguous-owned parcels.

-An assessment made outside the "regular" assessment period to correct for property that was undervalued or not valued at all uring the regular assessment period.
+An assessment made outside the "regular" assessment period to correct for property that was undervalued or not valued at all during the regular assessment period.
 (See "Regular Assessment" definition below.)

 A "fixture" is an item of personal property classified as realty for property tax purposes because it is physically annexed to land or buildings used for a business or profession.

 All buildings, structures, fixtures and fences on or affixed to the land.